ErnestCopperfield/number-guess/README.md

 2. Create a new branch for your changes.
 3. Make focused updates.
 4. Test the project if tests or run commands are available.
+5. Submit the changes for review.

+## License

+No license information is included in the original README.

+If a license is added to the repository, document it here.